radgrad/docusaurus2/docs/evaluation/coding-categories.md

 * "I also like the feature to allow others to see your interests and shared pathways.
 This can lead to collaboration which is very beneficial for personal and career growth."
 * "This website also allows me to meet people who have the same hobbies as me.
 I can also get more information from those people about their courses and careers."

-### 14. RadGrad is overwhelming.

-* "The first time I encountered RadGrad, I felt very overwhelmed. "
-* "My first experience about RadGrad is that I need to understand my plan about my ICS life and with that being said it is a little bit overwhelming."

-### 15. Internships are important to include in RadGrad.
+### 14. Internships are important to include in RadGrad.

 * "I wish I could see the internship opportunities because one thing I learned from my siblings is that interning is very important."